 Refinement 2: Monotonicity of measurements.
 If input values are kept constant, measurements are cumulative and our knowledge of the circuit's structure grows monotonically.
-Given a new measurement M, $\mathbf{P}(OBS \cup \{M\}, ENV)$ is always a superset of $\mathbf{P}(OBS, ENV)$.
-Thus if we cache the values of every \mathbf{P} , when a new measurement is made we need only infer the incremental addition to the set of predictions.
+Given a new measurement M, $P(OBS \cup \{M\}, ENV)$ is always a superset of P(OBS, ENV).
+Thus if we cache the values of every P, when a new measurement is made we need only infer the incremental addition to the set of predictions.

 Refinement 3: Monotonicity for assumptions.
-Analogous to refinement 2, the set of predictions grows monotonically with the environment.
-If a set of predictions follows from an environment, then the addition of any assumption to that environment only expands this set.
-Therefore $\mathbf{P}(\text{OBS},\text{ENV})$ contains $\mathbf{P}(\text{OBS},\text{E})$ for every subset E of ENV.
-This makes the computation of $\mathbf{P}(\text{OBS},\text{ENV})$ very simple if all its subsets have already been analyzed.
+Analogous to Refinement 2, the set of predictions grows monotonically with the environment.
+If a set of predictions follows from the environment, then the addition of any assumption to that environment only expands this set.
+Therefore P(OBS, ENV) contains P(OBS, E) for every subset E of ENV.
+This makes the computation of P(OBS, ENV) very simple if all its subsets have already been analyzed.

 Refinement 4: Redundant inferences.
 P must be run on a large number of (overlapping) environments.
-Thus the same rule will be executed over and over again on the same facts.
-All of this overlap can be avoided by utilizing ideas of Truth Maintenance such that every inference is recorded as a dependency and no inference is ever performed twice [14].
+Thus, the same rule will be executed over and over again on the same facts.
+All of this overlap can be avoided by utilizing ideas of truth maintenance such that every inference is recorded as a dependency and no inference is ever performed twice [11].

 Refinement 5: Exploiting the sparseness of the search space.
 The four refinements allow the strategy to ignore (i.e., to the extent of not even generating its name) any environment which doesn't contain some interesting inferences absent in every one of its subsets.
 If every environment contained a new unique inference, then we would still be faced computationally with an exponential in the number of potential model-artifact differences.
 However, in practice, as the components are weakly connected, the inference rules are weakly connected.
 Therefore, it is more efficient to associate environments with rules than vice versa.
 Our strategy depends on this empirical property.
-For example, in electronics the only assumption sets of interest are sets of components which are connected and whose signals interact - typically circuits are explicitly designed so that component interactions are limited.
+For example, in electronics the only assumption sets of interest will be sets of components which are connected and whose signals interact-typically circuits are explicitly designed so that component interactions are limited.

-2.7 Inference procedure architecture
+2.7.
+Inference procedure architecture

-To completely exploit the ideas discussed in the preceding section we need to modify and augment the implementation of \mathbf{P} .
-We presume that \mathbf{P} meets (or can be modified to) the two basic criteria for utilizing truth maintenance: (1) A dependency (i.e., justification) can be constructed for each inference, and (2) belief or disbelief in a datum is completely determined by these dependencies.
+To completely exploit the ideas discussed in the preceding section we need to modify and augment the implementation of P. We presume that P meets (or can be modified to) the two basic criteria for utilizing truth maintenance: (1) a dependency (i.e., justification) can be constructed for each inference, and (2) belief or disbelief in a datum is completely determined by these dependencies.
 In addition, we presume that, during processing, whenever more than one inference is simultaneously permissible, that the actual order in which these inferences are performed is irrelevant and that this order can be externally controlled (i.e., by our architecture).
 Finally, we presume that the inference procedure is monotonic.
 Most AI inference procedures meet these four general criteria.
-For example, many expert rulebased systems, constraint propagation, demon invocation, taxonomic reasoning, qualitative simulations, natural deduction systems, and many forms of resolution theorem-proving fit this general framework.
+For example, many expert rule-based systems, constraint propagation, demon invocation, taxonomic reasoning, qualitative simulations, natural deduction systems, and many forms of resolution theorem proving fit this general framework.

-We associate with every prediction, V, the set of environments, ENVS(V), from which it follows (i.e., $\text{ENVS}(V) \equiv \{env | V \in \mathbf{P}(OBS, env)\}$).
+We associate with every prediction, V, the set of environments, ENVS(V), from which it follows (i.e., $ENVS(V) \equiv \{env \mid V \in P(OBS, env)\}$).
 We call this set the supporting environments of the prediction.
 Exploiting the monotonicity property, it is only necessary to represent the minimal (under subset) supporting environments.